Triggering physical plasmoids in forming current sheets: conditions and diagnostics: Conclusions

 \textit{Physical versus spurious plasmoids.} A first result of this study is the confirmation and extension of the spectral diagnostic introduced by GM\&A. The power spectrum criterion $\max_k\{E_J(k)\} \geq 10\,E_J(k_{\max})$ reliably identifies well-resolved simulations, and we have shown that it remains valid even in the presence of physical plasmoids, where the spectrum is significantly more structured than in the quiescent case.
 The complementary use of the vorticity spectrum $E_\omega(k)$, which exhibits the same under-resolution signature simultaneously, provides an independent confirmation and strengthens the diagnostic.
 The measured growth rates and plasmoid numbers are in good agreement with the theoretical predictions of \citet{Comisso2017} and the simulations of \citet{Huang2017}, consistently with the physical nature of the plasmoids obtained under the right triggering conditions.
 We therefore recommend the systematic use of both $E_J(k)$ and $E_\omega(k)$ in future reconnection studies, in particular when plasmoids are observed.

 \textit{Triggering conditions and link with code type.} A second central result, obtained in the specific context of the Orszag-Tang vortex at $S \sim 10^5$, is that physical plasmoids can be triggered in a well-resolved spectral simulation, but only when three conditions are simultaneously met: the perturbation must be applied sufficiently late (close to the peak of the current density), with an amplitude above a critical threshold $\varepsilon_c \sim 10^{-5}$, and with a spectral content $k_{\rm sup}$ exceeding the dominant unstable wavenumber.
 We note that this finite-time constraint is intimately linked to the fact that the current sheet forms on an Alfv\'enic timescale ($t_{\rm peak} \simeq 1.9 \sim \tau_A$), which is precisely the regime considered by \citet{Comisso2017}.
 This explains the apparent paradox raised by GM\&A: in their simulations, the perturbation was applied at $t = 0$, too early for the instability to develop within the finite lifetime of the current sheet.
-More broadly, this result provides a direct link between spectral and non-spectral codes: in finite-difference codes, the intrinsic truncation noise $\varepsilon_{\rm eff}$ is always present and typically exceeds $\varepsilon_c$, so that plasmoids form spontaneously without any explicit seeding, provided the simulation is well-resolved.
+More broadly, this result highlights the importance of careful resolution studies in finite-difference and finite-element codes, where the intrinsic truncation noise is always present and could exceed the critical threshold $\varepsilon_c$.
+In such codes, plasmoids may form spontaneously, but this does not guarantee their physical nature: convergence with respect to grid size should be verified to ensure that the observed structures are not favored by insufficient resolution.
+The spectral diagnostics $E_J(k)$ and $E_\omega(k)$ proposed in this work could provide a useful tool for this purpose.
 In a spectral code, on the contrary, an explicit and well-timed perturbation is necessary, at least in our setup.
 We have further verified that a continuous random perturbation applied at every time step yields similar results, with a critical amplitude one to two orders of magnitude lower than in the single-injection case, confirming the robustness of the identified triggering conditions.